 The Bachelor of Science in Emergency Medicine (EM) program is housed within the Department of Rehabilitation Science and Technology.
-This is an upper division major meaning students start the EM program after completing 60 college credits including specific prerequisite courses.
+Our program is considered an upper-division major requiring students to enter the Emergency Medicine Program after completing 60 college credits including prerequisite courses.

 |60 credits required to begin program (see prerequisite courses)|

 |120 credits total required to graduate|

 Following successful completion of the junior year, students are eligible to sit for the Paramedic National Certification Examinations, administered by the National Registry of Emergency Medical Technicians.
 Students will be certified paramedics upon successful completion of the examinations.

 For over 40 years, paramedics have functioned in the out-of-hospital environment, providing emergency care to people with life-threatening illness or injury.
 Today, the field of out-of-hospital medicine is expanding rapidly to include many aspects of health care in addition to emergency management.
 As this field continues to grow and change, leaders and educators with a background in emergency medicine are needed to help shape the future of Emergency Medical Services (EMS) and overall patient care.